 We do not inspect pools or outdoor spas.
 We recommend

 that you hire an established pool company to do an inspection, and

-a written report.
+obtain a written report.

 Relocation inspections.
-If you are moving to the Houston area
+If you are moving to the Houston

-We perform EMF (electromagnetic field) inspections, upon specific
+We perform low-frequency EMF (electromagnetic field)

-request.
-Call for more information.
+inspections, upon specific request.
+Call for more

 Some Useful Links:

 |Aluminum Wiring Information||Houston Assn. of Realtors®||Harris County Appraisal District|